kiboschool/course-programming-1/src/lessons/midterm-project.md

-# Project
+# Midterm Project

 ---

-**Due date: TBD**

-💡 This is an individual project.
-You are expected to work independently.
+> 👥 This is a team project.
+Pair up with a small team (2-4 students) to work with you.

-If you get stuck, confused, or have trouble with the project, you should use the **#help-python** channel in Discord or message an instructor.
-Try not to spoil the project for others - use Discord spoiler tags if you are going to include a screenshot or code sample.
+> If you have trouble collaborating, or get stuck on the project, use the **#help-python** channel in Discord or message an instructor.

+## 🤖 Team Info Bot

+This is your chance to be creative with your team.
+You can make a really fun and funny project together that meets all the requirements.

+**Access** the assignment here: https://github.com/kiboschool/team-info-chat-bot-project

 Remember...

-- **Read** the instructions tab in Replit
+- **Read** the instructions
 - **Plan** before you code
 - **Debug** if you aren't getting the desired output
 - **Attend** office hours if you need additional support